facebookresearch/hydra/website/docs/plugins/nevergrad_sweeper.md

 ### Choices

 Choices are defined with **comma-separated values** in the command-line (`db=mnist,cifar` or `batch_size=4,8,12,16`) or with a list in a config file.
+By default, values are processed as floats if all can be converted to it, but you can modify this behavior by adding colon-separated specifications `int` or `str` before the the list. (eg.: `batch_size=int:4,8,12,16`)

 **Note:** sequences of increasing scalars are treated as a special case, easier to solve.
 Make sure to specify it this way when possible.